 Schools can decide whether to treat absences as learning outside the classroom, instead of punishing young people for standing up for their beliefs.
 Here’s a suggested letter you could send to your local school’s headteacher urging them to do so:

-As someone living near to [name of school], I’m writing to you to explain why I support the Youth Strike 4 Climate movement, and to ask you to treat any students absences associated with this Friday’s protest as learning outside the classroom.
+As someone living near to [name of school], I’m writing to you to explain why I support the Youth Strike 4 Climate movement, and to ask you to treat any students absences associated with these protests as learning outside the classroom.

 Due to the inaction of successive world governments over the last three decades, we now face a rapidly closing window of opportunity to avoid catastrophic effects of climate change.
 Last autumn’s report by the world’s scientific authority on climate change, the IPCC, laid out the challenge in stark terms: a near halving of global emissions in little over a decade.

 This time scale means that those in our society least responsible for, and most vulnerable to, the impacts of climate change - young people - have no choice but to act now to hold political leaders accountable.
 I believe they are right to demand immediate, urgent and transformational action on climate change.
 Anything less is giving up on their future.